Lawrence Wong: Political career

 Wong entered politics at the 2011 general election when he contested as part of a five-member People's Action Party (PAP) team in West Coast GRC.
-The PAP team won with 66.66% of the vote against the Reform Party and Wong was elected as the Member of Parliament representing the Boon Lay ward of West Coast GRC.
+The PAP team won with 66.66% of the vote against the Reform Party and Wong was elected as the Member of Parliament (MP) representing the Boon Lay ward of West Coast GRC.

 Minister of State

-On 21 May 2011, Wong was appointed Minister of State for Defence and Minister of State for Education.
-He was also appointed to the board of directors of the Monetary Authority of Singapore on 10 June 2011.
-On 1 August 2012, he was promoted to Senior Minister of State for Information, Communications and the Arts and Senior Minister of State for Education.
-On 1 November 2012, he was appointed Acting Minister for Culture, Community and Youth and Senior Minister of State for Communications and Information.
-Wong led a team to bid for the Singapore Botanic Gardens to be recognised as Singapore's first UNESCO World Heritage Site.
+On 21 May 2011, Wong was appointed minister of state for defence and minister of state for education.
+He was also appointed to the board of directors of the Monetary Authority of Singapore (MAS) on 10 June 2011.
+On 1 August 2012, he was promoted to senior minister of state for information, communications and the arts and senior minister of state for education.
+On 1 November 2012, he was appointed acting minister for culture, community and youth and senior minister of state for communications and information.
+Wong led a team that bid for the Singapore Botanic Gardens to be recognised as Singapore's first UNESCO World Heritage Site.
 Wong also spearheaded the free museum entry policy for all Singaporeans and permanent residents, to all national museums and heritage institutions from 18 May 2013.
-In 2013, Wong also announced the setting up of a new S$100 million National Youth Fund for youth to champion community and social causes.
+In 2013, Wong also announced the creation of a S$100 million National Youth Fund to champion community and social causes.

 Minister

-On 1 May 2014, Wong was promoted to Minister for Culture, Community and Youth and Second Minister for Communications and Information.
-He was also a co-opted Member of the 32nd, 33rd and 35th CEC before his win in the election into the 36th PAP Central Executive Committee (CEC).
-Wong was also appointed as the Head of the SG50 Programme Office that coordinates the work of five committees for Singapore's Golden Jubilee Year celebrations.
+On 1 May 2014, Wong was promoted to minister for culture, community and youth and second minister for communications and information.
+He was also a co-opted Member of the 32nd, 33rd, and 35th CEC before his win in the election into the 36th PAP Central Executive Committee (CEC).
+Wong was also appointed as the Head of the SG50 Programme Office that coordinated the work of five committees for Singapore's Golden Jubilee Year celebrations.
 Wong was also the co-chair for the SG50 Culture and Community Committee in August 2013.

-As Minister for Culture, Community and Youth, Wong was involved in the transformation of the Civic District—the birthplace of modern Singapore which contained many institutions that have witnessed important turning points in Singapore's history.
-In January 2016, he assumed office as Chairman of the PAP Community Foundation from 2016 until June 2022 where it was handed over to Minister Josephine Teo In August 2016, the National Arts Council attracted criticisms over the high consultation fees paid for a bin centre, as flagged by the Auditor-General's Office.
+As minister for culture, community and youth, Wong was involved in the transformation of the Civic District – the birthplace of modern Singapore which contained many institutions that have witnessed important turning points in Singapore's history.
+In January 2016, he assumed office as chairman of the PAP Community Foundation from 2016 until June 2022 where it was handed over to minister Josephine Teo In August 2016, the National Arts Council attracted criticisms over the high consultation fees paid for a bin centre, as flagged by the Auditor-General's Office.
 Wong addressed the issue in Parliament, saying that the project was at acceptable cost due to the need for extensive study of the location and technicality involved with the building of the refuse centre in the Civic District.
 Under his charge, Wong also introduced the S$200 million Cultural Matching Fund, a dollar-for-dollar matching grant for cash donations to arts and heritage charities and Institutions of Public Character in Singapore.